 6. Essential Oil Chest Rub

 Essential oils can help break up chest and nasal congestion when used in a chest rub for children ages 6 and up.
 But if you’re like me you don’t want to use petrochemicals, like those contained in Vick’s Vapor Rub.
 Instead, you can 1 drop each of your chosen essential oils in about 1 TBS. organic olive oil and make your own herbal oil.

 If you prefer a salve, then I recommend Maty’s All Natural Vapor Chest Rub.
-Essential oils should never be apply directly to the skin.
+Essential oils should never be applied directly to the skin.
 In children younger than 6, please check the essential oils for safety.

 7. Essential Oil Steam Bath

 A warm steamy bath can also help a nighttime cough.
 Start a hot bath using the shower, close the bathroom door and let the room get steamy.
 Add a few drops of essential oils such as wild mountain sage or fir needle into the tub to soothe a cough and open up the chest.

 8. Organic Poached Pears with Cinnamon for Dry Cough

 This is a personal favorite for dry, tickly coughs.
 Eat 1/2 to 1 pear before bed.
 It is so delicious and it feels great on a dry, scratchy throat.